Candlestick Charts in Forex

 Bearish Engulfing: The reverse.
 A bullish candle followed by a bearish candle that fully engulfs it.
 Sellers erased the previous session’s gains and pushed the close below the prior candle’s open.
 Most reliable as a reversal signal at the top of an uptrend near resistance.
 The GBP/JPY example earlier was exactly this pattern.

 Harami: A large candle followed by a smaller candle whose body sits entirely within the body of the first.
 The smaller candle inside the larger one signals fading momentum.
-A bullish harami, a small bullish candle inside a large bearish candle, suggests the downtrend may be losing energy.
+A bullish harami, a small bullish candle inside a large bearish candle, suggests the downtrend may be weakening.
 A bearish harami suggests the uptrend may be stalling.
 Confirmation on the following candle is worth waiting for before acting.

 Three-Candle Patterns